 |(The line continues left and right forever.)|

-Numbers on the left are smaller than numbers on the right.
+A number on the left is less than a number on the right.

 Try this interactive number line (click to mark):